Segmented Vs Continuous Diamond Blade

 Diamond Concentration

 Diamond concentration affects the cutting skills of diamond blades.
-The bond type and diamond grit size are both affecting factors for the diamond concentration.
+The bond type and diamond grit size are factors that affect the diamond concentration.
 Having an appropriate diamond concentration will leave the utmost use of the diamonds and bond.
-Having diamond concentrations too high for the fabric being cut may result in diamonds slump the blade prematurely.
-Conversely, having diamond concentration too low may result in reduced cutting proficiency.
+Concentrations too high for the fabric to be cut may result in diamonds slumping the blade prematurely.
+Conversely, having a diamond concentration too low may result in reduced cutting proficiency.

 Diamond concentration typically ranges from 25% to 75%.
 Generally, because the diamond concentration increases, the blade's cutting efficiency and sharpness decrease.
 Higher diamond concentrations will decrease every individual diamond particle's impact, reducing the cutting efficiency and extending the blade's life.